 The new deal worth $21.4 billion will see another 14 A380s built and the rest of the order will be made up of A330 and A350 planes instead.

 The Airbus chief executive was quoted by The Independent as saying:

 “As a result of this decision we have no substantial A380 backlog and hence no basis to sustain production, despite all our sales efforts with other airlines in recent years.

 “This leads to the end of A380 deliveries in 2021.”

 It’s a disappointment for the European airline manufacturer who hailed the A380 as a revolution in commercial flight.

 And with good reason.

-The A380 is biggest commercial airliner ever made.
-With a length of 73m, a wingspan of 80m and 5,920 square foot of usable floor space, it’s a beast.
+The A380 is the biggest commercial airliner ever made.
+With a length of 73m, a wingspan of 80m and 5,920 square feet of usable floor space, it’s a beast.
 And 40% bigger than the Boeing 747-8.

 So what went wrong?

 The genesis of what would become the A380 began in the late 80s in an effort by Airbus to break Boeing’s hold over the long haul market.